 Results:

 All aspects of design have been successfully implemented in the new system.
 Simulation of CPU only code runs 1.6 to 1.9 times longer than the original system.
 Simulation of CPU-GPU code runs __ times longer than the original code.
 However, parallel simulation on GPU environment shows significant improvement in the new system.
-As a rough test case, it shows that when the simulating twenty parameter sets simultaneously, the original code takes twenty times longer than single simulation, while the new system takes less than double of the time as single simulation.
-Overall, simulation runtime of twenty parameter sets is five times faster than the same simulation through the original system and, with multiple GPU cards connected to the same work station, the new code can run efficiently on the station instead of relying on cluster.
+As a rough test case, it shows that when simulating twenty parameter sets simultaneously, the original code takes twenty times longer than single simulation, while doing so in the new system takes roughly double the time as running one simulation.
+Overall, simulation runtime of twenty parameter sets is five times faster than the same simulation through the original system, and with multiple GPU cards connected to the same work station, the new code can run efficiently on the station instead of relying on cluster.

-The slight increase in runtime for CPU only code of the new system was a big concern for us and, after profiling, I found that the extra layer of indirection added to save memory requirement was a major source of time spent.
+The slight increase in runtime for CPU only code of the new system was a big concern for us and after profiling I found that the extra layer of indirection added to save memory requirement was a major source of time spent.
 Note that concentration levels are constantly accessed and updated in each time step for all species and all cells and thus number of memory access is very large.
-This will be a price we need to pay for much smaller memory requirement on CPU or GPU and as discussed above, it is will be compensated through larger numbers of simulations running in parallel on the GPU.
+This is a price to pay for much smaller memory requirement on CPU or GPU and as discussed above, it is will be compensated through larger numbers of simulations running in parallel on the GPU.

 Additional challenges:

-In order to make the system general enough to benefit as many researchers as possible, I also included a CPU only version of the system.
+In order to maximize the potential reach of the system, I also included a CPU only version of the system.
 This imposes another low-level challenge to the system, which is to compile the same functions in a different way with different compilers (g++ for CPU and nvcc for GPU).

 There are two main parts of my solution.
-On the simulation side, for functions to be run on both CPU and GPU, I defined a new macro called CPUGPU_FUNC to declarations of all functions.
+On the simulation side, for functions to be run on both CPU and GPU, I defined a new macro called CPUGPU_FUNC for function declaration.
 If the system will run on GPU, it will be compiled with nvcc and when this is the case, I define CPUGPU_FUNC as __host__ __device__, which is the function declaration necessary for a function to run both the host (CPU) and the device (GPU).
-When the user wish to compile the code only on CPU, CPUGPU_FUNC will be defined as blank, essentially not changing anything to function declaration.
-Another changed was with regard to usage of CUDA managed memory, which is used in the new system to transfer data between CPU and GPU.
+When the user wishes to compile the code only on CPU, CPUGPU_FUNC will be defined as blank, not changing anything to function declaration.
+Another change was in regards to usage of CUDA managed memory, which is used in the new system to transfer data between CPU and GPU.
 Following a similar design patter, I added another macro called STATIC_VAR and declare it as __managed__ on GPU and nothing for CPU only simulations.
 Through these two strategies, functions are declared based on the platform on which the simulation will run.

-Now onto the files, I am forced to create different files for different simulation environments since when a static variable is passed to the compiler, g++ will make assumptions such as the location of the variable, such assumptions are not valid when nvcc is used and thus files have to created in versions, cpp files for g++ and .cu files for nvcc.
+Turning to the model files, I am forced to create different files for different simulation environments since when a static variable is passed to the compiler, g++ will make assumptions such as the location of the variable, such assumptions are not valid when nvcc is used and thus files have to created in versions, cpp files for g++ and .cu files for nvcc.
 To work with two versions of the .cpp files, I added macro declarations inside the header file so when the header file is linked to the implementation file, it will be compatible to either of them.
 For a similar reason, two versions of the test files are created for CPU only and CPU-GPU simulations.